 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 8.1 Landlords must carry out an annual self-assessment against the Code to ensure their complaint handling remains in line with its requirements.
 Yes An annual assessment is carried out in June each year assessing the Council's compliance to the Code for the previous financial year.
-Data to support the compliance is for the previous financial year.
 8.2 Landlords must also carry out a self-assessment following a significant restructure and/or change in procedures.
 Yes Any restructures within Housing-related services or complaints-related services will include a review of the self-assessment.
+The corporate complaints policy and procedure has been updated in June 2023.
 8.3 Following each self-assessment, a landlord must: report the outcome of their self-assessment to their governing body.
 In the case of local authorities, self-assessment outcomes should be reported to elected members publish the outcome of their assessment on their website if they have one, or otherwise make accessible to residents include the self-assessment in their annual report section on complaints handling performance.
-Yes The self-assessment is included in the Council's annual complaints report which is presented to the Resources and Corporate Performance Scrutiny Committee and Full Cabinet in November each year.
-The self-assessment is published on the complaints web pages.
-Complaints - Camden Council For 2022/23 the Council intends to engage tenants in preparation of the self-assessment in order to include the customer experience of complaints handling.
-District Management Committees will be involved in providing feedback via surveys and engagement with the self-assessment.
+Yes The self-assessment is included in the Council's annual complaints report which is presented to the Resources and Corporate Performance Scrutiny Committee and Full Cabinet in November each year.The self-assessment is published on the complaints web pages.Complaints - Camden CouncilFor 2022/23 the Council engaged tenants in preparation of the self-assessment in order to include the customer experience of complaints handling.
+District Management Committees were involved in providing feedback via surveys and engagement with the self-assessment.